gisquick/gisquick-doc/user-manual/user-interface.rst

    Couple of ways how to set map extent.

-Check the section Layers for advanced adjustment of layers.
+Check the subsection Layers for advanced adjustment of layers.
 The base layer can be chosen in the left box (a blank base map is default).
 Within the right box it is possible to specify which layers will be published or hidden (or both which means that the layer will be published but turned off when the project is opened).